• Home

 2. Clear stopped containers

-You can use the command docker container prune to delete all stopped containers:
+You can use the command docker container prune to remove all stopped containers:

 Let's start a container: